imranthedev/ResourceList-100DEVS-/READ-ME-FIRST.md

 - 3)JAVASCRIPT.md
 - 4)OTHER.md

-- try to add the resource to the file you think it best fits in.
+1)Try to add the resource to the file you think it best fits in.

-- if you are adding a link please add a brief description as to what the link is for.
+2)If you are adding a link please add a brief description as to what the link is for.

-- try to ensure that you are not posting a duplicate resource.
+3)Try to ensure that you are not posting a duplicate resource.

-- lastly seperate entries with a row of asterisks* to help keep it readable.
+$)Lastly seperate entries with a row of asterisks* to help keep it readable.

-If anyone is willing to help maintain the resource list please feel free to let me know!
+If anyone is willing to help maintain the resource list please feel free to let me know via DM on discord (@Imran Mohamed)!

 Happy Sharing!